telerik/fiddler-everywhere-docs/introduction.md

 position: 0
 ---
 # Welcome to Fiddler Everywhere!

-Progress® Telerik® Fiddler is a free web debugging proxy for any browser, system or platform.
+Progress ® Telerik ® Fiddler Everywhere is an open-source web debugging proxy for any browser, system or platform.
+This proxy server that runs on your Windows, Linux, or Mac platforms.
+Locally running programs like web browsers, MS Office applications, and other clients send their HTTP and HTTPS requests to Fiddler Everywhere, which then forwards the traffic to a web server.
+The server’s responses are then returned to Fiddler Everywhere, which passes the traffic back to the client.
+Fiddler Everywhere can decrypt HTTPS traffic and display and modify the encrypted requests using a man-in-the-middle decryption technique.

 ## Licensing
 License agreement and detailed information about the different licenses and which one you should acquire is available in the [Licensing](https://www.telerik.com/purchase/license-agreement/fiddler) section.